firebase/genkit/docs-go/plugin-authoring-models.md

 ### Defining your model's config schema {:#config-schema}

 To specify the generation options a model supports, define and export a configuration type.
-Genkit has a `ai.GenerationCommonConfig` type that contains options frequently supported by generative AI model services, which you can embed or use outright.
+Genkit has an `ai.GenerationCommonConfig` type that contains options frequently supported by generative AI model services, which you can embed or use outright.